Launchpeer/hopscript-backend/README.md

 A `User` with the role `agent` is created in the database.
 That agent is added to the brokerage's `agents` array as a `Pointer`.
 The agent is given a generated password and sent an invitation email with log in instructions.

+##removeAgent
+`cloud/routes/agents`

+*As a broker I want to delete an agent and dissociate them from my Brokerage*

+A `User` with the role `agent` is deleted from the database.
+The `agent` Pointer is then removed from the brokerage's `agents` array.